DataFire/Integrations/integrations/generated/google_storage/README.md

   * object **required** `string`: Name of the object.
 For information about how to URL encode object names to be path safe, see Encoding URI Path Parts.
   * predefinedAcl `string` (values: authenticatedRead, bucketOwnerFullControl, bucketOwnerRead, private, projectPrivate, publicRead): Apply a predefined set of access controls to this object.
   * projection `string` (values: full, noAcl): Set of properties to return.
 Defaults to full.
-  * userProject `string`: The project to be billed for this request.
-Required for Requester Pays buckets.
+  * userProject `string`: The project to be billed for this request, for Requester Pays buckets.
   * alt `string` (values: json): Data format for the response.
   * fields `string`: Selector specifying which fields to include in a partial response.
   * key `string`: API key.
 Your API key identifies your project and provides you with API access, quota, and reports.
 Required unless you provide an OAuth 2.0 token.